Malmö Mosque: History

 During the 1960s and 1970s many Muslims from former Yugoslavia, Turkey and other Muslim countries came to Sweden to work temporary, but with time they started to realize that life in Sweden became more long-lasting.
 This became not least apparent when the first death among Muslim immigrants occurred.
 So in the 1960s the idea of building a mosque arose and by the late 1970s the zoning for the construction started.Malmö Municipality was helpful by sparing a big plot of land of 32,000 square metres.
 After some standard procedures such as archaeological excavations, the construction started in April 1983.
 The mosque was inaugurated on 20 April 1984 and the first Friday prayers were held that day.
 The initiator of the project was Bejzat Becirov, who led the Islamic Center and its mosque until he died in November 2018 at the age of 80.

 In 2008, after having financial difficulties an organisation with close ties to Muammar Gaddafi, called World Islamic Call Society (WICS), bought the mosque for 30 million Swedish kronor.
-During the Libyan Civil War they got criticized from the Swedish media about the connection between the mosque and the organization.
-Bejzat Becirov the then president of the mosque stated that WICS is autonomous from the government in Tripoli and that it's a serious organization who's a member of UNESCO.
+During the Libyan Civil War they were criticized by Swedish media about the connection between the mosque and the organization.
+Bejzat Becirov — the then president of the mosque — stated that WICS is autonomous from the government in Tripoli and that it's a serious organization who's a member of UNESCO.